kororaproject/kp-documentation/Development-Notes.md

 covers getting help and developing

 ## Creation of Contributors Documentation
 ~~The creation of guidelines for those that wish to contribute to the docs to be created.
-This will cover:
+This will cover:~~ Done
 1. How To Contribute
 2. File Hierarchy
 3. File Naming Conventions
-4. Image Naming Conventions~~ Done
+4. Image Naming Conventions

 ## Sync to Site
 2 documents have been added that cover the most common needs to sync to the website.